Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Linker-Script-Management.md

 ### User Modifications to Memory Regions

 The file `regions_<device_or_board>.h` can be modified by the user as it might be required to adjust the memory regions or give additional attributes (such as `noinit`).
-Therefore this file should has [Configuration Wizard Annotations](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/configWizard.html).
+Therefore this file should have [Configuration Wizard Annotations](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/configWizard.html).

 ### Linker Script Templates

 The following compiler specific Linker Script files are used when no explicit file is specified.
-The files are located in the directory `<cmsis-toolbox-installation-dir>/.etc` of the CMSIS-Toolbox.
+The files are located in the directory `<cmsis-toolbox-installation-dir>/etc` of the CMSIS-Toolbox.

 Linker Script Template  | Linker control file for ...
 :-----------------------|:-----------------------------